Public vs Private Accounting: Which Path Is Right for You? (2026)

 What is the difference between public and private accounting?

-Public accountants work at CPA firms (Big 4, mid-market, regional) serving external clients — performing audits, tax preparation, and consulting.
-Private (industry) accountants work within a single company's finance team, handling internal reporting, budgeting, and financial operations.
+Public accountants work at CPA firms (Big 4, mid-market, regional) serving external clients — audits, tax prep, consulting.
+Private (industry) accountants work inside one company's finance team — internal reporting, FP&A, budgeting, controls.
+BLS: 23% of accountants work at CPA firms; the rest span finance/insurance (8%), government (8%), and other industries.

 Does public or private accounting pay more?